African Skimmer

 Appearance

-Adults have blackish upperparts, white underparts and forehead, and a long, thin bill that is bright orange at the base fading to yellow toward a black tip, with the lower mandible longer than the upper.
-The legs are orange-red and relatively short.
+Adults show black upperparts, white underparts and forehead, and a distinctive bill that is orange-yellow with a black tip, slightly shorter and slimmer than the Black Skimmer's.
+The legs are short and orange-red.

 How to identify it